jimmoores/quandl4j/README.md

 ```
 ### Documentation
 An addition to the tutorial, there is extra documentation at the package and class level within the [JavaDocs, which are hosted in GitHub Pages](http://github.io/jimmoores/quandl4j).

+### Roadmap
+Some future plans for incorporation include:
+ - Caching layer to speed up queries and minimize quandl traffic.
+ - Ability to subselect columns/date ranges out from `TabularResult`.
+ - Example Swing UI.
+ - Locally stored data with ability to update (i.e. persistent cache).
+ - Ability to specify column names in requests that will use cached metadata where possible or fall back to
+   performing a metadata request prior to a data request.

 ### Contrubutions
 Contributions are welcome!
 Please read through the [contributing guidelines](http://github.com/jimmoores/quandl4j/blob/master/CONTRIBUTING.md).
 This gives guidelines on opening issues, coding standards and testing requirements.